simonmichael/hledger/doc/manual.md

 This shows more detail, such as the cleared status, transaction code, comments and tags, and the individual account postings.

+You can use the cursor up/down keys to step through all transactions listed in the previous account register screen.
+Cursor left returns to that screen.

 ##### Error screen

 This screen will appear if there is a problem, such as a parse error,